k-nearest-neighbor/m-school/src/app/post/ai-alignment-and-the-messiah-bias/page.md

 Another circular and frequently alluded to argument deals with the extremeness of the risk estimation itself:

-> Imagine the risk of being wrong.
-It's total annihilation.
+> Imagine the risk of being wrong --it's total annihilation.
 >
 > You can't afford to not take my stance on X-risk.

 This is like the argument that one should believe in Hell because if it does exist it's too high a price to pay if you don't believe in it.
 The _fear_ of a hypothetical risk is being used to pressure into believing in it.

-These arguments should be transparent to rational people, but the veil of intellectualism they are sometimes presented in can confuse even the brightest among us.
+These arguments should be transparent to rational people, but the veil of intellectualism they are sometimes presented in can confuse even the brightest.

 ## An Example